Feature: All About Gibsons

 Gibsons also specializes in transportation images–trains, airplanes, and the like.

 Gibsons collage puzzles are usually very British-centric, such as the Queen Elizabeth puzzle below.
-Unfortunately, these are not licensed for US sale, but you can find them on ebay or Amazon UK.

 However, this collage of vintage vehicles, called “Motoring Memories” in 1000 pieces, is available at Puzzle Warehouse.